uashogeschoolutrecht/work_flows/README.md

 # workFlows
-The (intentded) public repo for the "Workflows" module: Minor Bioinofrmatics - ILC - HU
+The (intended) public repo for the "Workflows" module: Minor Bioinofrmatics - ILC - HU